shermeenajani/Deep-Learning-Challenge/README.md

   * Compiling, Training, and Evaluating the Model
     * How many neurons, layers, and activation functions did you select for your neural network model, and why?
+    I had 25 neurons in the first hidden layer of the model and 50 neurons for the second hidden layer.
+The activation function used was "relu" and for the output layer the "sigmoid" function was utilized in the model.

     * Were you able to achieve the target model performance?
+    No, the model was not able to achieve target performance of 75%.
+The model achieved an accuracy of 72.66%.

     * What steps did you take to try and increase model performance?
+    In Model 2, a third hidden layer was added.
+However, the model accuracy decreased slightly to 72.43%.
+    In Model 3, the activation function was changed from "relu" to "tanh" for the hidden layers.
+The model accuracy was 72.47%
+    In Model 4, the number of nodes for the first hidden layer was changed from 25 to 10 and for the second hidden layer the number of nodes were changed from 50 to 20.
+Also the number of epochs were changed from 100 to 50.
+The model accuracy was 72.62%.

 3. **Summary**: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and explain your recommendation.